ual-cci/Digital-Production/README.md

 ----

 ### Week 2
-Digital Imaging II --- Vectors
+Digital Imaging II --- Digital Illustration / Painting
-Working in Adobe Illustrator
+Character Design with Adobe Photoshop and Illustrator

 **Task 2:**
 Using the methods from class, design a set of 4 simple and original emojis.
+These maybe self-portrait emojis or any object you are interested in.

 - Export your files as .png and;
 - Upload your emojis to your blog.